 2- Improved Efficiency:

 Your sales team needs consistency and structure to maximize their results.
-That’s why implementing a sales process is the best way to improve their efficiency and productivity during all sales stages.
+That’s why implementing and creating a sales process is the best way to improve their efficiency and productivity during all stages of the sale.

 3. More Qualified Leads: